bchampp/spotify-lambda/README.md

 # Spotify Authentication Lambda

 This repository contains a serverless application which handles the Spotify Authorization Flow.
+Blah

 ## Lambda
 This directory contains the serverless project.